brigadecore/brigade/docs/content/intro/quickstart.md

 KinD runs a Kubernetes cluster locally using [Docker].
 [Minikube] also works well for local development.

+1. Ensure that Docker is running on your machine.
+For example, `docker ps` should return a listing of running containers.

 1. Install [KinD].
 See the KinD documentation for full installation instructions, below are instructions for common environments:

     **linux**